ashuvssut/next-express-crosssite-jwt/README.md

-# Next.js + Express Cookie/JWT Playground
+# Next.js + Express JWT-based Cookie Playground

 This repo demonstrates **JWT-based auth using cookies** with a Next.js frontend and Express backend hosted on different origins.
 It demonstates usage of Next.js API rewrites to make the client requests same-origin.
 It’s a playground for experimenting with **secure cookie storage, CSRF protection, and auth middleware**.